Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 _linear vs non-linear content (Checked http://www.uh.cu/static/documents/RDA/Web%202.0%20Storytelling%20c.pdf but need to do a bit more research before I can write a summary down)_

 Storytelling itself is interactive by definition - in the words of National Storytelling Network (2020): "...storytelling emerges from the interaction and cooperative, coordinated efforts of teller and audience."
 Therefore storytelling is always a bidirectional communication.
 When it comes to the digital realm, the interactivity of storytelling becomes even more powerful.
 Interactivity affects how the pre-set information is interpreted and processed by users.
 Firstly, interactivity partly decides the amount of content on-page, for example, comment on products and discussion board threads.
-Secondly, interactivity brings a more customized feature to life, like the personal feed on a shopping website (Jensen et al., 2014).
+Secondly, interactivity brings a more customized feature to life, like the personal feed on a shopping website (Jensen et al, 2014).
 Thirdly, interactivity helps to pass the message of a brand.
 In several studies (Lee, 2005; Sundar, Kalyanaraman and Brown, 2003)the researchers emphasized that the higher level of interactivity the website have, the higher trust the brand earns.

 Although many evidence touted the interactivity as a beneficial component, some researchers argue that under certain circumstances, rich interactivity might not be preferable.
 For example, rich interactivity brings more benefits on an entertainment website rather than an information-focus website (Liu and Shrum, 2002) and people prefer a less interactive website when facing time limit (Amichai-Hamburger, Fine and Goldstein, 2004).
 In conclusion, the setting of interactivity should be decided according to the own background of a brand.